Rail transport in Indonesia: Mining and oil transport

 In Sebelimbingan, Pulau Laut, South Borneo there is a relic Dutch coal mine.
 At that time, a railway line was built from the mine site which was used to transport coal to the port and later brought it to the Netherlands.
 Now the mines and railroad tracks are just ruins.
 In addition, in several other areas in South Kalimantan mining railway lines have also been built, such as in Amuntai, Martapura, several other places.

+In the Pengaron area, Hulu Sungai, South Kalimantan there is also a lorry train route which is used to transport coal.

+Tarakan is an island located in the northernmost part of the east coast of 'Dutch' Borneo.
+Under the island in 1905 oil was found.
+With Tarakan Koetai produced a significant percentage of the oil from the Archipelago.
+This proportion rose to almost 55% in 1914 to over 70% in 1925.
+From 1928 however, the share due to the strong growth of Sumatra's oil production.
+The production and processing of the oil was in Borneo in the hands of the Batavian Petroleum Maatschappij (BPM), a subsidiary of the partnership 'Royal' / Shell.
+In 1929 there were 4000 coolies, especially Javanese, the Tarakan island while 170 staff were European.
+There are also several train lines here which are used for transporting oil to the ship dock.

 Until around the 1950s, the oil refinery that is now owned by Pertamina in Balikpapan still operated mini trains with small track gauges to transport oil from the refinery to the port.
 Currently there is no relic left.

-High-speed rail

-In recent decades, Javan transportation backbones — north coast road and railway system that serves Jakarta-Surabaya corridor, has suffered greatly from both freight and passenger congestion.
-The plan to build a high-speed railway system in Java has been around for many years.
-However, it was not until 2008 that the idea had been contemplated seriously.
-It was Japan International Cooperation Agency's proposal that initiated the idea to build high-speed rail for the Indonesian island of Java, linking up the densely populated corridor from the capital Jakarta to Surabaya city (covering 730 km) in East Java.
-Japan is eager to export their Shinkansen high-speed rail technology abroad.
-Following up JICA's initial study in 2012, the detailed feasibility study was concluded in 2014.
-In recent years, Indonesia has been undergoing a revival in railway expansion and upgrades.
-The high-speed rail corridors have been proposed but not implemented yet, since it was deemed too costly.

-In April 2015, China had entered the race with a counter-offer to build the Jakarta-Bandung high-speed rail in Indonesia.
-A bid which alarmed Japan that has been nurtured the idea for years.

-In July 2015, the Indonesian government announced their plan to build the high-speed rail system connecting Jakarta and Bandung, and devised a competition between Japan and China train-makers as potential bidders.
-Japan and China have expressed their interest in the project; both countries had done comprehensive studies of the project.